 - There is ALWAYS room for another blog on any topic, niche, market, industry etc you want to enter.
 Blogs come and go constantly, and room is always made for new ones that capture the attention of readers

-I'm not the first person to have a blog about passive income and living life on my own terms, but people like you still come and read my posts because they're relatable to you.
-More so than the next blog, or maybe not and you read several but you find my posts provide a unique angle other blogs don't.
-Whatever the reason, this blog isn't the first of it's kind or last to be created, but people still find their way here and enjoy what I have to share.
+I’m not the first person to have a blog about passive income and living life on my own terms, but people like you, still come and read my posts because they’re relatable.
+More so than the next blog, or maybe not and you read several but you find my posts provide a unique angle other blogs don’t.
+Whatever the reason, this blog isn’t the first of it’s kind nor last to be created, but people still find their way here and enjoy what I have to share.